 We have made great strides in implementing the code on a variety of grid-based computing systems as our baseline simulation platform.
 Grid-based computing is ideal because each processor can work on an image on the piece of an image, and modern large-scale scripting languages (CONDOR or PBS) can handle a complicated hierarchy of executables and file transfers.
 The photon simulation code is currently 11 different codes each requiring access to different data and having a different execution scheme.
 We have used the CONDOR-based system on the DiaGrid led by Purdue (see the accompanying letter of support), which also has nearly seamless portals to the Teragrid and the Open Science Grid.
 We have also ported the code on a cluster using PBS-submission scripts at the University of Washington as well as a large grid of computers at the Stanford Linear Accelerator Laboratory.
 A variety of experience has allowed us to build robust automated scripts, and handle the variety of I/O bottlenecks, rare computing failures, and file organization issues.
-We have utilized about 4,000 processors multiple of the various grid-based systems during multiple runs, allowing us to generate data at rates as high as 0.4 Tbytes per day, which we think exceeds data production rates of all existing telescopes (but not necessarily future telescopes).
-As part of this proposal, we will make the use grid-based computing a core- component of the software.
+We have utilized about 4,000 processors multiple of the various grid-based systems during multiple runs, allowing us to generate data at rates as high as 0.4 TB per day, which we think exceeds data production rates of all existing telescopes (but not necessarily future telescopes).
+As part of this proposal, we will make the use grid-based computing a core- component of the software and will simplify the access to and instantiation of the individual algorithms for a general user.

-4.3 The Need for Sustainability